Winter in the Rocky Mountains

 - Roundtrip Distance: 5.5 miles

 - Elevation Gain: 950 feet

-This is an ideal winter hike in Rocky Mountain.
-Since most visitors are snowshoeing in the Bear Lake or Glacier Gorge areas, there are less people hiking in Wild Basin, so you have a great chance for solitude in this peaceful area of the park.
-And, with less people frequently this trail, you are likely to see wildlife, including the white-tailed ptarmigan, which is beautiful and magical to see in the snow.
+This is an ideal winter hike in the Rocky Mountains.
+Since most visitors are snowshoeing in the Bear Lake or Glacier Gorge areas, there are fewer people hiking in Wild Basin, so you have a great chance for solitude in this peaceful area of the park.
+And, with fewer people frequently on this trail, you are likely to see wildlife, including the white-tailed ptarmigan, which is beautiful and magical to see in the snow.

 3. Chasm Falls

 Starting at the trailhead—located on Trail Ridge Road (which is open to Many Parks Curve in the winter when the rest of the road is closed), you will begin down Old Fall River Road, the first road built in Rocky Mountain National Park.
 After walking for approximately one mile, the road takes a sharp switchback, taking you east and giving you great views of the valley below.
 The junction for Chasm Falls is 1.4 miles, and it is a short walk to the overlook of the falls.
 In winter, the waterfall will most likely be frozen with spectacular ice features.
 This hike is great during the winter season, as it doesn’t gain too much elevation, so the trail is easy to complete.
 Since you are hiking on an old road, there is little chance to lose the trail, even when covered with snow.

 - Trailhead: Upper Beaver Meadows Trailhead